All Episodes

 Two caveats.

-But at the same token, it gives you a bit more confidence that uh most of us weather this.
+But at the same token, it gives you a bit more confidence that most of us weather this.

-And I was struck by that publication from Northwell, the biggest hospital system in this area, uh, and they uh shared their results with 5700 cases, and they showed that eighty-eight percent of people who came into the hospital, again, almost nine out of ten people come to the hospital, had not one but two chronic underlying issues like high blood pressure or high body mass index or or uh elevated blood sugar, which speaks to the fact that we actually have a bit more control over this potentially than we initially felt.
+And they showed that 88% of people who came into the hospital, again, almost 9 out of 10 people come to the hospital had not one, but two chronic underlying issues, like high blood pressure or high body mass index or elevated blood sugar, which speaks to the fact that we actually have a bit more control over this potentially than we initially felt.

 So God forbid you get infected with COVID-19.

-If you have been able to help yourself by dealing with your blood pressure, your diabetes or lost weight, all things that you have some chance of influencing with lifestyle, then not you could reduce your incidence of being hurt, and that's good news because as the CDC guidelines roll out, you're allowed to leave in phase one and two.
+If you have been able to help yourself by dealing with your blood pressure, your diabetes or lost weight, all things that you have some chance of influencing your lifestyle, then you could reduce your incidence of being hurt.

 Unbelievable.

-And you know, we see the numbers going down.
+And, you know, we see the numbers going down.

-Uh today the lowest death rate.
+Today, the lowest death rate.

-Um, and we know that nearly a quarter of all corona fatalities coming in nursing adult care facilities.
+And we know that nearly a quarter of all corona fatalities coming in nursing adult care facilities.

-But what they did in Florida is fascinating to me, and uh let's compare it to Michigan.
+But what they did in Florida is fascinating to me.

-Not I won't compare it to New York, but I was mo worried because of their high population of the elderly people down there, and I've been to the villages, America's friendliest hometown, et cetera.
+I won't compare it to New York, but I was worried because of their high population of the elderly people down there.

-But their fatality rate per hundred thousand is is four, four point zero.
+But their fatality rate per 100,000 is 4, 4.0.

 And what they did early is deploy all of their mobile testing teams with the Florida National Guard to long-term care facilities.

-Their division of emergency management sent the personal protective equipment to their long-term care facilities immediately.
+Their Division of Emergency Management sent the personal protective equipment to their long-term care facilities immediately.

-They issued a directive requiring all staff that work with residents uh in long-term care facilities wear masks, and the agency for health administration, they were making on-site visits everywhere.
+They issued a directive requiring all staff that work with residents in long-term care facilities wear masks.

 They worked with the villages almost from day one to prevent any big outbreak down there.

-And again, on every level, current hospitalization ten point three per hundred thousand, where it's thirty-three point six in Michigan, or uh I mentioned fatalities four point oh to twenty-seven.
+And again, on every level, current hospitalization, 10.3 per 100,000, where it's 33.6 in Michigan, or I mentioned fatalities, 4.0 to 27.

-Uh if you look at ICU per hundred thousand, it's three point two in Florida, thirteen point five in Michigan.
+If you look at ICU per 100,000, it's 3.2 in Florida, 13.5 in Michigan.

 Well, I'll tell you, we've understood for a while where the real vulnerable population is.

-So this fact this virus picks on older people.
+So this virus picks on older people.

 It's just an example.